tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 in the template, and a client MUST NOT accept the template unless it recognizes the ID.

+This specification adds one profile to the IANA maintained "cTLS Profile IDs" registry, see {{reserved-profiles}}.
+The "Base cTLS 1.3-only" profile uses default settings for everything except the TLS version.

 In JSON, the profile ID is represented as a hexadecimal-encoded string.

 #### `version`